 Here are some things to keep in mind when choosing your laptop.

 Hardware recommendations and estimated costs are in the University’s Notebook Purchasing Guide.
-Also, see the Required Laptop Specifications for running SofTest, our exam software.
-NOTE: Not all Ultrabooks meet the SofTest minimum system requirements.
+Be sure to review the Required Laptop Specifications for running Examplify, our exam software as well as Zoom.
+NOTE: Not all Ultrabooks meet the Examplify minimum system requirements.

 The University supports Windows and Mac systems, and both can be used for printing and taking exams at the Law School.
-But avoid the “Home”, “Home Premium” or “Starter” editions of Windows - they do not work with network printing.
+If you are considering purchasing a new laptop for law school, you may want to keep in mind that many government and private legal employers use Windows systems exclusively.
+Some students have reported difficulties learning to use those systems for the first time in their summer or full-time jobs.
+Also, avoid the “Home”, “Home Premium” or “Starter” editions of Windows - they do not work with network printing.
 The central Penn site has more detailed recommendations.

 It’s worth paying extra for the warranty